-In Sapling and Orchard, the secrets that need to be transmitted to a recipient of funds in order for them to later spend, are d, v, and rcm.
+In Sapling and Orchard, the secrets that need to be transmitted to a recipient of a note so that they can later spend it, are d, v, and rcm or rseed.
 A memo field (§ 3.2.1 'Note Plaintexts and Memo Fields' on p.
 15) is also transmitted.